servalproject/serval-dna/INSTALL.md

 * **tfw_createfile** is an executable utility needed by test scripts for creating large data files with unique, non-repeating content.

-In addition, the following artifacts are produced [if a Swift compiler is present][Swift development]:
+In addition, the following artifacts are produced [if a suitable Swift compiler is present][Swift development]:

 * **servaldswift** is a statically linked Serval DNA executable identical to *servald*, but its *main* entry point is compiled from a [Swift][] program to